-Margaret Slavin, PhD, RD
+Margaret Slavin, PhD, RD, LD

 Department of Nutrition and Food Studies

-Dr. Margaret Slavin, RD, is an assistant professor in the Department of Nutrition and Food Studies and an affiliate of the Krasnow Institute and the Center for Study of Chronic Illness and Disability.
+Dr. Margaret Slavin, RD, LD is an associate professor in the Department of Nutrition and Food Studies and an affiliate of the Krasnow Institute and the Center for Study of Chronic Illness and Disability.
 Formally trained in both food science and clinical nutrition, her expertise spans a wide range of methodology used in evaluating food and diet composition: analytical chemistry techniques used to measure food composition, human nutrition assessment methods used to estimate an individual’s food and nutrient intake, and biochemical labs used to measure exposure.

 - PhD, nutrition and food science, University of Maryland, College Park, Maryland